 To learn more about us, you might be interested in viewing our annual report executive summary, checking out a few data links, or downloading our promotional flash drive content (better yet, visit us at our next conference booth and we'll be happy to give you a flash drive).
 To learn more about autism, visit our educational definition of autism page.
 Below is a synopsis of what we offer to school personnel.

 Autism Training for School Personnel

-Project ACCESS Trainings:
+Project ACCESS Training:

-Project ACCESS Sponsored Trainings:
+Project ACCESS Sponsored Training:

 Project ACCESS periodically sponsors training and workshops provided by third-party professionals and provides scholarships to selected Missouri educators to benefit from quality professional development opportunities.
 This is designed to provide increased access to a variety of presenters' knowledge and materials to increase available tools for educators to utilize with their students.
-Learn about Sponsored Trainings.
+Learn about Sponsored Training.

 Project ACCESS Online Training:

 We offer Introduction to Education of Students with Autism in an online version, available via our free Community of Practice.
-This training involves pre- and post-tests, instructional videos and materials, along with graded activities to provide educators with the opportunity to learn about Autism Spectrum Disorder in a format that is not confined to a specific time frame.
+This training involves pre and post-tests, instructional videos and materials, along with graded activities to provide educators with the opportunity to learn about Autism Spectrum Disorder in a format that is not confined to a specific time frame.
 In addition, we have shorter informational podcasts and webinars available via the Community of Practice.
 Learn more about online training.

 Resources for Educators and Parents:

 Project ACCESS offers a variety of written and electronic resources for educators and parents.
 Resources are available via our website, Community of Practice, blog, Facebook page and Twitter feed (@MOProjectACCESS) as well as by contacting Project ACCESS directly to request information and assistance.
 Resources include: